lohithveerepalli/lohithveerepalli/README.md

 # Hi, I'm Venkata Veerepalli 👋

-I'm a passionate Software Engineer and IT Developer with 5 years of experience in building and managing IT infrastructure, developing software solutions, and providing exceptional technical support.
+I'm a passionate Software Engineer with experience in building and managing IT infrastructure, developing software solutions, and providing exceptional technical support.
 I have a strong background in cloud-based solutions, workstation deployment tools, and troubleshooting across various operating systems.

 ## Technologies & Tools